philoushka/ThymeBlog/readme.md

 ####Dirty Details On Your Markdown Files####
 The blog engine converts your Markdown files to HTML as they're requested by the browser.

 The Markdown file is assumed to have a bit of serialized JSON in an HTML comment as the first line in the Markdown file.
 Here it reads meta data about the blog post.
+This meta data is used when listing your posts on the website's front page.

     <!-- Title:"Your Blog Post Click Bait Headline",
          PublishedOn:"2010-08-20 07:17",
          Intro:"Some description about your post.
 A teaser, if you will."-->